 Interaction with Other Proteins:

 Helicases do not work in isolation.
-Now, they interact with other proteins involved in DNA replication to form a complex molecular machine.
-Take this: helicase interacts with DNA polymerase, the enzyme responsible for synthesizing new DNA strands.
+They interact with other proteins involved in DNA replication to form a complex molecular machine.
+Here's the thing — for example, helicase interacts with DNA polymerase, the enzyme responsible for synthesizing new DNA strands.
 This interaction ensures that DNA unwinding and DNA synthesis are coordinated and efficient.

 Helicase also interacts with other proteins involved in DNA repair.
 These interactions are important for repairing DNA damage that can occur during replication.